3 Managing algorithmic complexity

 3.2.1 The bias-variance trade-off

-What we have just seen in the previous chapter is an example of the bias-variance trade-off.
-The idea is that we look at the error of the model on new test data.
-The total error comes from 2 contributions:
+What we have just seen is an example of the bias-variance trade-off.
+The idea is to look at the error of the model on new test data, which comes from two contributions:

-• Bias = systematic error that comes from the fact that the model is not flexible enough, related to underfitting
+• Bias = systematic error that arises because the model is not flexible enough — related to underfitting.

-• Variance = statistical error that comes from that fact that estimates of the model parameters get more uncertain when we add complexity
+• Variance = statistical error that arises because the estimates of the model parameters become more uncertain as we add complexity.

 Optimizing the bias-variance trade-off means adjusting the complexity of the model which can be achieved by: